Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

-# Symphony Quickstart: Deploying a simulated temperature sensor solution to an Azure IoT Edge device
+# KAN API Quickstart: Deploying a simulated temperature sensor solution to an Azure IoT Edge device

 Ready to jump into actions right away?
-This quickstart walks you through the steps of setting up a new Symphony control plane on your Kubernetes cluster and deploying a new Symphony solution instance to an Azure IoT Edge device.
+This quickstart walks you through the steps of setting up a new KAN API control plane on your Kubernetes cluster and deploying a new KAN API solution instance to an Azure IoT Edge device.

 > [!NOTE]
 > The following steps are tested under a Ubuntu 20.04.4 TLS WSL system on Windows 11.
 However, they should work for Linux, Windows, and MacOS systems as well.